Knight of Glin: History

-The "Old Castle" of Glin, the scene of the above battle, is a ruin.
+The "old castle" of Glin, the scene of the above battle, is a ruin.
 The tower still stands with a historic plaque in place.
-After the destruction of the old castle, the Knights built the "New Castle", a beautiful Georgian mansion, on the banks of the Shannon Estuary about a mile west of the old site.
+After the destruction of the old castle, the Knights built the "new castle", a Georgian mansion, on the banks of the Shannon Estuary about a mile west of the old site.
 The last Knight lived there until his death (as well as in Dublin and London).

-The 17th Knight, Gerald FitzGerald, was a Member for Limerick County in the Irish Patriot Parliament of 1689, called by James II during the Williamite war.
+The 17th Knight, Gerald FitzGerald, was a Member for County Limerick in the Irish Patriot Parliament of 1689, called by James II during the Williamite war.

 Under the Penal Laws of the 18th century, the Knights converted to the Church of Ireland to preserve their property.
 The surrounding villagers remained Roman Catholics, a division indicated today by the two churches in the village of Glin.

 Following the war of independence and during the ensuing Civil War, in the early 1920s, Irish Republican Army (IRA) soldiers, from nearby North Kerry came to the 27th Knight Desmond FitzJohn Lloyd FitzGerald to tell him that no one whose title to land came from the English Crown could keep their land.
 The Knight immediately produced a document in Latin, supposedly from Duke of Normandy, indicating that his title did not originate from the English Crown at all.
 The baffled IRA men left the Knight with his properties, which he holds to this day.
 Another version of the incident relates how the then Knight, who was an invalid and used a wheelchair, refused to leave the mansion when ordered to do so, as the IRA intended to set it alight.
 He insisted on staying, they left, and the mansion still stands.

 The 29th and last Knight (dormant or extinct) was Desmond FitzGerald, son of Desmond Wyndham Otho FitzGerald, 28th Knight of Glin.
 He had a MFA degree from Harvard University.
 He was married, firstly in 1966, to Louise Vava Henriette Lucie Le Bailly de La Falaise, the daughter of Count Alain de la Falaise and his wife, the former Maxime Birley.
 By his second, the former Olda Ann Willes, whom he married in 1970, he had three daughters: Catherine (previously married to Edward Lambton, 7th Earl of Durham, remarried in 2010 to Dominic West), Nesta and Honor.
 He represented the art auctioneers Christie's in Ireland and was elected president of the Irish Georgian Society.
 Since he had no male heir, the title Knight of Glin became apparently dormant or extinct.
 There has been some speculation that there is an heir male of the body needing to prove their claim to the title, surviving through the 24th Knight of Glin, Lt.
 Col. John Fraunceis FitzGerald's second son Edmond Urmston McLeod FitzGerald, who was born in 1817 at Glin Castle and who married Ellen Sullivan, born in Ireland, 1822, died in Ogdensburg, New York, United States, in December 1895.